Stuttering Intervention: Perspectives of Adults Who Stutter

 Research aims

-The aim of Study One is to identify topics and questions about intervention that adults who stutter view as relevant and important areas for research.
+The aim of study one is to identify topics and questions about intervention that adults who stutter view as relevant and important areas for research.
 This will help us understand which questions stuttering intervention researchers could and should be asking.

+Later studies will select a question or topic identified by adults who stutter in Study One and explore this in greater detail.
 An overarching aim of the project is involving adults who stutter in as many aspects of the research process as possible.

 Research methods

 A Project Advisory Group of adults who stutter was recruited in 2023.
 Advisors used their knowledge and lived experience to provide insights, advice and support to develop our first study (see below) and support the Research Ethics application process.
-Advisors helped to refine and expand the study's research questions, aims, and methods, and will continue to be involved during active research.
+Advisors helped to refine and expand the study's research questions, aims, and methods, and continue to be involved during active research.

 Research outcomes